tunahanertekin/docs/docs/user-guide/organization/delete.md

 sidebar_position: 3
 ---

-# Delete
+# Deleting an Organization

+Below, the video offers a step-by-step demonstration of the organization deletion process on robolaunch.
+Observe as the user navigates through the platform, accesses the 'Organization' section, and initiates the deletion of an organization.
+The process involves careful consideration and confirmation due to the potential impact on associated accounts, projects, and resources.

 ![All you need to delete an organization is just a few clicks.](./img/delete-org.gif)

-## Deletion Flow
+## Deletion Steps

 ![Delete Organization](./img/delete-org.png)

-All you need to delete an organization is just a few clicks.
+To streamline organizational management, follow these steps for efficient deletion.

-- Go to the dashboard where your organizations are.
-(You can go there by clicking on the robolaunch icon on the sidebar.)
+**1. Navigate to the Dashboard:** Access the dashboard by clicking on the robolaunch icon in the sidebar.

+**2. Locate the Organization:** In the dashboard, find the list of existing organizations.

-- Click on the button with the trash icon on the right side of the opened table rows.
+**3. Initiate Deletion:** Identify the organization you wish to delete and click on the trash icon button located on the right side of the corresponding table row.

-- After clicking, confirm the popup that appears.
+**4. Confirmation Pop-up:** A confirmation pop-up will appear.
+Confirm the deletion by clicking on the appropriate button in the pop-up.

+**5. Refresh Organization Chart:** After confirming, the organization chart will be automatically refreshed.
+Verify that the deleted organization is no longer visible in the displayed table of organizations.

-Finally, the organization chart will be refreshed.
-You can view existing organizations in the displayed table.
+Upon completion, the organization chart will refresh, and you can observe the updated list of organizations in the displayed table.